Indian Coast Guard: Coast Guard officers

 Law Officers act as legal advisers to their respective commanders.
 They represent the Indian Coast Guard in legal actions filed by or against the organisation.
 They also perform the duties of trial law officers in Coast Guard courts, convened to try delinquent Coast Guard personnel.
 The Directorate of Law at Coast Guard Headquarters is headed by a Deputy Inspector-General and is designated as the Chief Law Officer.
-Section 115 of the Coast Guard Act, 1978 deals with the qualifications necessary to be appointed as the Chief Law Officer of Indian Coast Guard.
-Section 116 of the Coast Guard Act, 1978 defines the functions of the Chief Law Officer.
+Section 115 of the Coast Guard Act, 1978, deals with the qualifications necessary to be appointed as the Chief Law Officer of the Indian Coast Guard.
+Section 116 of the Coast Guard Act, 1978, defines the functions of the Chief Law Officer.

 Enrolled personnel

 Enrolled personnel in the Coast Guard serve as either a yantrik (technician) or navik (sailor).